Haloegen/code-institute-project/AGILE.md

 feb 13th - feb 28

 This sprint comprised of User stories from the Project Expenses and Catagories section.
-With the base models and views from the previous sprints all rendering to the database created Crud functionality and form validation
+With the base models and views from the previous sprints all rendering to the database created Crud functionality and form validation.
+This sprint is longer than the others due to styling and validation of information, which took far longer than I expected when undertaking this project.
+A good challenge.